sjbylo/example-bash-operator/README.md

 # Example Kubernetes Operator in bash

-This simple Operator is written entirely in bash and shows how to create an Operator to manage a set of pods, similar to the way a typical Kubernetes replica-set works.
-It always ensures that the expected number of pods are running.
+This simple Operator is written entirely in bash and shows how to create an Operator to manage a set of pods.
+It works in a similar to the way a typical Kubernetes replica-set works, it always ensures that the specified number of pods are running.

-# Testing the Operator

-The Operator can be tested by running it directly on a Linux machine or in a pod.
-It has been tested on RHEL 7.5 and Fedora 32 and on Minishift and Kubernetes 1.17 (OpenShift 4.4)
+# Getting started

 First, create a namespace and switch to it: